 - Applicants must upload a signed business IRS Form W-9 with a valid Tax Identification Number (TIN).
 Social Security Number (SSN) or Employer Identification Number (EIN) are accepted.

 - City, Alameda County, and/or State of California business permit or license number (recommended but not required)

 - Complete and signed online application

 USE OF FUNDS

-Funds from Alameda County CARES grants may only be used for unreimbursed costs incurred from March 17, 2020 to December 30, 2020 for the following items:
+Funds from Alameda County ARPA Small Business Recovery grants may be used for the following items:

 - Rent/lease/mortgage and utility payments for business facilities

 - Operating Expenses such as supplies, materials, insurance, etc.

 - Personal Protective Equipment (PPE), sanitation or health & safety equipment